dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 cccadb2b54dccd99f698d2ae137a22ff
 ~~~~

-&#8680; Let's put this in a a variable too, so we can easily iterate over it:
+&#8680; Let's put this in a a variable too, so we can easily iterate over that:

     DEVICES=$(for node in ${NODES} ; do heketi-cli node info $node --json | jq -r '.devices[].id' ; done)

-&#8680; Let's iterate over this `DEVICES` array and delete the device by it's ID in heketi:
+&#8680; Let's loop over this `DEVICES` array and delete the device by it's ID in heketi:

     for device in $DEVICES ; do heketi-cli device delete $device ; done